Greetings, and welcome to Studio Simpatico!

 When we’ve completed gathering data from the Discovery process, we begin the fun work of distilling all of these findings into a strategic plan for the new site.
 There are several deliverables that we create during this phase (which is a blend of user experience, strategy, and content planning).

-Our highest-level (and therefore lowest-fidelity) deliverable is site map.
+Our highest-level (and therefore lowest-fidelity) deliverable is a site map.
 For those unfamiliar, a site map typically shows all of the pages that will be included in your new site and the hierarchy of those pages.
-At Simpatico, we include a few more pieces of information: we include planning and infrastructure details surrounding which WordPress content types we’ll use for these pages, the templates and modules that will be shared and re-used across pages, as well as contextual information about what information will appear (and why).
+At Simpatico, we include a few more pieces of information: we include planning and infrastructure details surrounding which WordPress content types we’ll use for these pages, the templates and modules that will be shared and re-used across pages, an SEO-friendly URL structure, as well as contextual information about what information will appear (and why).
 If you have an existing site with a sizable amount of content, we’ll also prepare a migration spreadsheet to ensure that all existing pages are properly redirected to the corresponding pages in the new build.

 Often, we’ll present an inspiration deck alongside the site map with examples.
 Perhaps our plan is to create a resource center on your site so users can watch webinars and download whitepapers, in which case the inspiration deck might show examples of features, microinteractions, or visuals of other content libraries that we like.
 If we’re crafting a new visual identity (as opposed to working from an existing set of brand and visual identity style guidelines), we’ll often share broader mood boards or website examples to discuss and ideate together.